MajdMashaleh/SOC-Investigation-Labs/README.md

 - SOC-style workflow understanding
 - Structured cybersecurity reporting

+## How to Use

+1. Select a lab from the list above
+2. Open the PDF report
+3. Review the scenario, evidence, and analysis
+4. Follow the investigation process step by step

 ## Purpose

 This project was developed as part of a cybersecurity learning path focused on building practical SOC analyst skills through realistic investigation scenarios and structured documentation.